-In Volume I of my personal journal (c.
+In my first electronic journal (c.
 2014), I was still struggling to understand the value of ethical theory at all in a culture that has largely dismissed disciplined philosophies of life as superfluous.
-In Volume II (c.
+In my second (c.
 2015) I was discovering Stoicism and virtue ethics, and diving into the modern literature I had finally found that captured the way I thought philosophy and life ought to relate to one another.
-Now, with Volume III, my identity as a blogger and active member of the online Stoic community is starting to take precedence—and I’m not sure that’s a good thing.
+Now, with the third volume, my identity as a blogger and active member of the online Stoic community is starting to take precedence—and I’m not sure that’s a good thing.
 It puts an awful lot of emphasis on discourse as the center of my philosophical identity.

 Where our enthusiasm lies, there also lies the obstacle.

 —Epictetus, Discourses, 4.4.15.